NeRd-StEyN/OpenSourceSoftwareLab/README.md

 # OpenSourceLab

-This repository contains a collection of labs for learning and experimentation.
+This repository contains a collection of labs for Open Source Software Lab.
 Each lab is organized in its own folder with the necessary files and instructions.

 ## Repository Structure